 Financial aid can come from a variety of sources including federal and state governments, the college you attend or a private organization.
 Federal student aid is the most common type of sought after funding.
 To be eligible to apply for this type of support students must demonstrate financial need, be a US citizen or eligible non-citizen with a valid social security number, and be enrolled as a regular student in an eligible degree or certificate program.
-Students must also maintain satisfactory grades and academic progress throughout their academic program.
+Students must also maintain satisfactory grades and progress throughout their academic program.

 In order to demonstrate financial need a few factors are taken into a consideration.
 The Federal Methodology of Need Analysis is used to calculate the cost of attending school and the resources that you and your family may sensibly be expected to contribute toward meeting these expenses.
 When considering educational costs your school may analyze both instructional costs such as books and supplies and non-instructional costs such as transportation, rent and other personal expenses.
 These estimates are part of the eligibility formula that is mandated by the government and may vary based on individual situations.

 A FAFSA is the commonly abbreviated term for the Free Application for Federal Student Aid, which is used to establish your eligibility for all federal and state programs.
 There are a few important deadlines that you should be aware of.
 Students can start applying annually after January 1 for the upcoming academic year.
 The reasoning for this specific timeline is that the need analysis process is based on tax information from the most recent year.
 The federal deadline for filing a FAFSA is June 30, while state deadlines may vary depending on local governmental requirements.
 California universities, like Brandman for example, have a preferred filing deadline of March 2 while in Connecticut schools give priority consideration to those who file by February 15.
 Students can explore their individual state deadlines by visiting the FAFSA website or by asking their school’s Financial Aid Office.